itislei/DKU-Library-Data-Visualization-Tutorials/ArcGIS Online/Dataset/README_China_Airport_Dataset.md

 ---

 ## Archive Format
-The file is provided in a CSV format: China Airport Dataset.csv
+The file is provided in a CSV format.